Things you can do to improve your dog’s behavior, even if you doubt it.

 I cannot stress enough how important it is to get a young dog enough exercise.
 If she gets to chase a ball a bit at lunch, she is probably burning off a bit of the excess, but she is not really wearing herself out to the point where she will be good and tired when hanging out in the house with you.
 We say “A tired dog is a good dog” because a tired dog is more likely to be calm, lie on her bed, chew her toys, and greet you with gentle enthusiasm!

 Do some activities to cause her to use the space she lives in (fetch, hide treats, play recall games, etc.).
-If she seems to be fine with other dogs off-leash, try to take her to dog parks or invite friendly dogs over for "play dates".
-Our local dog parks are listed here - but be sure to read the cautions.
+If she seems to be fine with other dogs off-leash, try to take her to dog parks or invite friendly dogs over for “play dates”.

-Another option is a good doggy daycare (see the Resources page).
+Another option is a good doggy daycare .
 I can *almost* guarantee you that a few days at a daycare will wear her out to the point where a lot of her problems seem to solve themselves!
-Please note that I said "almost" and "seem to" - you would need to step in and make sure that she finds her new way of behaving very rewarding and worth changing her old habits for, once the tiredness wears off!
-If your dog already attends daycare or visits dog parks or goes on walks, you could increase these temporarily as you implement training - a short-term investment for long-term payoff.
+Please note that I said “almost” and “seem to” – you would need to step in and make sure that she finds her new way of behaving very rewarding and worth changing her old habits for, once the tiredness wears off!
+If your dog already attends daycare or visits dog parks or goes on walks, you could increase these temporarily as you implement training – a short-term investment for long-term payoff.